flame-engine/flame/doc/flame/collision_detection.md

 }
 ```

 After intensive gameplay a map could become over-clusterized with a lot of empty quadrants.
-Also some
-objects with null `parent` could still be present in the `QuadTree` but being removed from the game's
-lifecycle.
-Run `QuadTree.optimize()` to perform a cleanup of "dead" objects and empty quadrants:
+Run `QuadTree.optimize()` to perform a cleanup of empty quadrants:

 ```dart
 class QuadTreeExample extends FlameGame